stephenjarrell19/axos_bank_internship/README.md

-# tableau_reporting_examples
+# Axos Bank Internship
-Some examples of Tableau reports I generated in my internship at Axos Bank.
+Some examples of Tableau reports and powerpoints I generated in my internship at Axos Bank.